WDBO (AM)

 WDBO (580 AM) is a commercial radio station broadcasting a news/talk radio format.
 Licensed to Orlando, Florida, the station is owned by Cox Media Group.
 The studios and offices are located on North John Young Parkway in Orlando.

-WDBO’s transmitter power is 5,000 watts.
-At night, it uses a directional antenna to protect other stations on AM 580.
-The transmitter tower is off West Kennedy Boulevard in Maitland.
-Programming is also heard on FM translator W297BB at 107.3 MHz.
+WDBO is powered at 5,000 watts.
+By day, its signal is non-directional.
+At night, to protect other stations on AM 580, it uses a directional antenna with a two-tower array.
+The transmitter is off West Kennedy Boulevard in Maitland.
+Programming is also heard on 250-watt FM translator W297BB at 107.3 MHz.